jJosephM/APWMethod/README.md

 To do:
   Reread theory
   Finish up README.pdf
-  Check spherical harmonic generator code - consider modifying for imaginary and orthogonal normalization Write Bessel function (spherical) generator code Pick a suitable lapack (probably Eigen)
+  Check spherical harmonic generator code
+  Write Bessel function (spherical) generator code Pick a suitable lapack (probably Eigen)
   Create a sketch of the algorithm + code in pdf